 WAYS TO OPTIMIZE THE QUALITY OF YOUR SLEEP

-Sleep Smarter presents 21 strategies to help you become a champion sleeper!
-While I’m already a master of some of the approaches, I realized I can do more to further enhance the quality of my sleep.
+Sleep Smarter covers 21 strategies to help you become a champion sleeper!
+I feel that I have a handle on many of the strategies.
+However I realized I can do more to further enhance the quality of my sleep.

 Sharing 5 strategies I am working on for optimal sleep: